redstrate/redstrate.com/content/blog/fixing-22r/index.md

 Now here's my to-do list:

-* Hopefully recieve Aren's blessing to release the patches with his original ownership.
+* Hopefully receive Aren's blessing to release the patches with his original ownership.
 * Figure out a fix with the tablet buttons, and contact Nicolas Fella (who is working on the remappable tablet buttons in 5.27) to see what needs to be done so they're remappable in the new GUI.
 * Choose whether or not to contribute it directly to upstream (slow?) or back to Digimend.

 If anyone is familiar with kernel contributions in the HID subsystem, or know the right people (like the ones mentioned in the article, hi!)
 I would love to get in [contact](/contact)!